Crucible (Denning novel)

 Star Wars: Crucible is a Star Wars novel written by Troy Denning, released by Del Rey Books on July 9, 2013.
 Featuring Luke Skywalker, Han Solo and Leia Organa Solo, it is set 45 years after the 1977 film Star Wars.
-To date, it is the last Star Wars Legends novel to be released.
+It is a follow-up to the Fate of the Jedi series of novels.
+To date, it is the chronologically last Star Wars Legends novel to be released.